 Make one cup of whole grain rice.
 Lightly saute mushrooms with olive oil and garlic.
 Enjoy rice, topped with cooked edamame and sauteed mushrooms.
 Need more flavor?
 Drizzle with low sodium soy sauce.

-Eating food that makes you feel full and satisfied is exactly what we need from every meal.
+Eating food that makes you feel full and satisfied is exactly what we need for every meal.
 Adding edamame to your diet can help kick those additional cravings for a second serving.
 Edamame is packed with fiber that tends to make you feel full.
 Fiber takes longer to fully digest and absorbs water in your stomach causing it to expand.
-When you feel full it will help you avoid over eating and can help to control or lose weight.
+When you feel full it will help you avoid overeating and can help to control or lose weight.